Mysteries of the cnidarians

 The resulting data set is much more complex than might be assumed, based on morphology, and implies that much of the genetic complexity commonly assumed to have arisen much later in animal evolution is actually ancestral. ..
 In many respects, the complexity of the anthozoan gene set does not differ substantially from that of vertebrates and frequently exceeds that of the model invertebrates Drosophila [fruitflies] and Caenorhabditis [nematode worms].

 Indeed, animals higher up the tree appeared to have lost many of the genes present in the cnidarians.
-‘It stands to reason,’ Elizabeth Pennisi wrote in the journal Science, ‘that the more genetically complex an organism is, the loftier its place on the evolutionary tree.’
-Anthozoans having branched off from the most primitive cnidarian before medusozoans, they were expected to be amongst the simplest of animals, yet they proved not to be.
+‘It stands to reason”, wrote Elizabeth Pennisi in the journal Science, ‘that the more genetically complex an organism is, the loftier its place on the evolutionary tree.’
+Having branched off from the most primitive cnidarian before medusozoans, anthozoans were expected to be amongst the simplest of animals, yet they proved not to be.
 “The genomic complexity of … cnidarians is much greater than expected,” commented John Finnerty, an evolutionary biologist at Boston University.
 “There is no simple relationship between the numbers of genes an animal possesses and its complexity at the morphological level.”

 The sea anemone genome is complex, with a gene repertoire, exon-intron structure, and large-scale gene linkage more similar to vertebrates than to flies or nematodes, implying that the genome of the eumetazoan [all-animal] ancestor was similarly complex.

-Relationship has to be established first – otherwise one is simply begging the question.
+If one is not simply to beg the question, relationship has to be established first.
 Within the cnidarians it may be appropriate to talk about gene loss, because here the inference of a genealogically united group is strong.
-And gene loss is what one finds.
-At least two sequenced species, Acropora and Hydra, appear to have undergone substantial gene loss in the course of their evolution (Kortschak et al 2003, Miller et al 2007).
-At the morphological level the loss of several anatomical features, especially amongst the hydrozoans, is equally striking (see figure).
+And indeed, at least two sequenced species, Acropora and Hydra, appear to have undergone substantial gene loss in the course of their evolution (Kortschak et al 2003, Miller et al 2007).
+The loss of several anatomical features is equally striking (see figure).
 Hydrozoans are characterised, for example, by the absence of gastric filaments and certain intra-mesogeal muscles.
-There were also gains in complex features, of which the most remarkable example is the multiple eyes of the box jellyfish.
-Also remarkable is the re-emergence of statocysts (a balancing organ) in the Leptothecata after their ancestors had lost them.
-Overall, it seems probable that the first cnidarian was neither more nor less complex than its modern-day descendants.
+On the other hand, there were also gains in complex features, the most remarkable being the multiple eyes of the box jellyfish.
+The re-emergence of statocysts (a balancing organ) in the Leptothecata after their ancestors had lost them is another example.
+Because the genetic machinery governing such features cannot just spontaneously evolve, it is likely that we are here dealing with gene re-activation rather than gene gain.
+All things considered, the first cnidarians were probably more rather than less complex than their modern-day descendants.

-Much the same observations can be made of the other animal phyla in the fossil record, many of which appear at the same time as the cnidarians, others later.
-When they first appear, they are already complex, as was known even before Darwin.
+Much the same observations can be made of the other animal phyla in the fossil record, most of which appear about the same time as the cnidarians, others later.
+When they first appear, they are already complex.
 The hope has been that modern genetic analyses would do something to counterbalance the negative evidence and show that, deep down, the oldest animal phyla are much simpler than they look.
 Researchers have been disappointed.

 It will be interesting to see what the project to sequence the sponge genome reveals.
-In the atheistic tree of life sponges are the phylum immediately below cnidarians, and the prediction – the expectation at least, though even that must be tempered by experience – is that sponges will be genetically simple.
+In the atheistic tree of life sponges are the phylum immediately below cnidarians, and the prediction – the expectation, though even that must be tempered by experience – is that sponges will be genetically simple.
 The signs are not so far promising.